Practice 04 · Labs & Prototyping

 AI demos, dashboard prototypes, real verdicts in two weeks.

-Two-week sprints that validate AI workflows, data models, dashboard concepts, or product mechanics with working software and real data.
-Build/no-build verdict before you commit to the full system.
+Two-week sprints that test AI workflows, data models, dashboard concepts, or product mechanics with working software and your real data.
+You get a build/no-build verdict before you bet a year on the full system.

 Plate · V · Glacial Cartography